Kopaonik: National park

-Geography

 In 1981, due to its location, climate, rich forests, variety of herbs, and area for holiday and recreation, 121.06 km2 of the range were proclaimed a national park.

 The national park is situated on a relatively flat region, at an altitude of about 1700 m.
 This central Kopaonik plateau is called Suvo Rudište.
 It is surrounded by mountain peaks.
 To the north and northwest of this plateau stretches Banjski Kopaonik, which is the location of Jošanička Banja spa, whose strong springs' waters reach the temperature of 88 °C. Directly below the Suvo Rudište plateau starts the valley of the Samokovska River, with its steep run, numerous rapids, falls and gorges.
 Kopaonik has over 200 sunny days annually and over 160 days covered by snow.
-There is also the Jelovarnik falls, one of the highest in Serbia.
+There is also the Jelovarnik falls, the third highest waterfall in Serbia.

 Kopaonik has several excellent natural lookouts: Suvo Rudište, Gobelja, Karaman, Kukavica, Vučak and Treska.
 On a clear day, a distant mountains in Montenegro, Bulgaria and Albania can be observed.

 There are 13 localities within the park which are declared strict nature reserves: Barska Reka, Bele Stene, Vučak, Gobelja, Duboka, Jankove Bare, Jelak, Jelovarnik, Kozje Stene, Mrkonje, Metođe, Samokovska Reka and Suvo Rudište.
 The Jankove Bare reserve is located in the section called Ravni Kopaonik (Flat or Plateaued Kopaonik), at the altitude of 1,420 m, in the valley of the Rečica creek.
 Under the 1st level of protection, it is the reserve of the mire ecosystem, especially of rare and endangered and endemic plants, amphibians and birds (peregrine falcon, common buzzard, common redstart).

 Soil erosion is a threat as there is a lot of logging and deforestation in the park.